department-of-veterans-affairs/vets-website/content/pages/vocational-rehab-and-employment/apply-vre.md

 </li>

 <li class="step five wow fadeIn animated" markdown="1">
-If you are eligible, VA will invite you to an orientation session at the nearest VA Regional Office.
+If you're eligible, we'll invite you to an orientation session at your nearest VA Regional Office.
 </li>

 <li class="step six wow fadeIn animated" markdown="1">
-If you are a Servicemember who has not yet received a service-connected disability rating, you do not need to wait for a rating.
-Instead, please fill out [VA Form 28-0588](http://www.vba.va.gov/pubs/forms/VBA-28-0588-ARE.pdf).
+If you're a Servicemember who hasn't yet received a service-connected disability rating, you don't need to wait for a rating.
+Instead, please fill out VA Form 28-0588 (VA Vocational Rehabilitation - Getting Ahead After You Get Out).
+[Download Form 28-0588](http://www.vba.va.gov/pubs/forms/VBA-28-0588-ARE.pdf).

 **Note:** Servicemembers going through the Physical Evaluation Board process, as well as Servicemembers who expect an other-than-dishonorable discharge and who have a VA memorandum rating of 20% or more, or are in the Integrated Disability Evaluation System (IDES), may be eligible for VR&amp;E services.
 </li>

 <li class="step last seven wow fadeIn animated animated" markdown="0">
-After you apply, you will be scheduled to meet with a Vocational Rehabilitation Counselor (VRC) to determine if you have an employment handicap and if you are eligible for VR&amp;E benefits and services.
+After you apply, we'll schedule a meeting for you with a Vocational Rehabilitation Counselor (VRC) to determine if you have an employment handicap and if you're eligible for VR&amp;E benefits and services.
 You have an employment handicap if your service-connected disability impairs your ability to prepare for, find, and maintain suitable employment.
-After VA makes an entitlement decision, you and your counselor will work together to develop a rehabilitation plan.
+After we make an entitlement decision, you and your counselor will work together to develop a rehabilitation plan.
 This plan outlines the rehabilitation and other services that VR&amp;E will provide.

 </li>
 </ol>